rich-murphey/gnu-graphics/README.md

 You can then print the Postscript output on a printer, or edit it using the [idraw](http://ivtools.sourceforge.net/ivtools/idraw.html) graphics editor.
-You can also easily include the output in LaTeX documents using `dvips` and the LaTeX command `psfig`.
+One can also include the output in LaTeX documents using `dvips` and the LaTeX command `psfig`.

 ## Software that works with GNU Graphics